vitessio/website/content/en/docs/user-guides/schema-changes/ddl-strategies.md

 - Seamless integration with Vitess.
 - Seamless use of the throttler mechanism.
 - Visibility into internal working and status of VReplication.
+- Agnostic to planned reparenting and to unplanned failovers.
+A migration will resume from point of interruption shortly after a new primary is instated.

+VReplication migrations further:

+- Are [revertible](../revertible-migrations): you may switch back to the pre-migration schema without losing any data accumulated during and post migration.
+- Support a wider range of schema changes.
+For example, while `gh-ost` has a strict requirement for a shared unique key pre/post migration, `online` migrations may work with different keys, making it possible to modify a table's `PRIMARY KEY` without having to rely on an additional `UNIQUE KEY`.

 ### gh-ost